lucasdicesaro/simple-chat/README.md

 ## Simple chat

-This is a client-server Java application for LAN used for testing pursposes like client identification, custom protocol messaging, etc.
+This is a client-server Java application for LAN used for testing pursposes like client identification, custom protocol messaging, UDP broadcasting, etc

 ## Prerrequisites